World Trade Center East Lobby

 Type of Work: Lighting & Control

 The finished installation plays one effect every weekday on an automatic schedule to match business hours.
-It is programmed such that it requires no input from the client to do this.
+It is programmed such that it requires no input from the client, making the solution easy for use.
 It also has several override functions, which allow for special events that might take place around or through the normally designated on/off hours.
 The override buttons are programmed into the Mosaic touchscreen which controls the lighting installation.